Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 Steps:

-• Fill the first two cells of the Decimal Number column by putting the decimal numbers from the corresponding Data column.
+• Fill the first two cells of the Decimal Number column by manually entering the decimal numbers from the corresponding Data column.

 Separate Decimal Numbers Using Flash Fill

-• Now, choose all the cells of the Decimal Number column.
+• Choose all the cells of the Decimal Number column.

-• Choose the Flash Fill option from the Data Tools group.
+• Choose the Flash Fill option from the Data Tools group, or use the keyboard shortcut Ctrl+E.

 Separate Decimal Numbers Using Flash Fill

-The FIND function returns the starting position of one text string within another text string.
-FIND is a case-sensitive function.
+The FIND function returns the starting position of one text string within another text string, and is case-sensitive.

 The MIN function returns the smallest number in a set of values and ignores logical values and text.